angeleah/ttt2_pre_gem/README.md

 - To run the app:
   + Clone the repo.
   + cd to the directory.
+  + Make sure you are using ruby 1.9.3-p484 ( There is a .ruby-version file.
+There are syntax errors with 2.0)
   + Type $ bin/ttt
   + Play the game.
 - To run the specs: